I’ve been a fan of the French scene for a long time, so bringing you the best Luc Legrand BMX videos makes sense.

 1. DIG & BSD video feature

-Here we have one with Luc Legrand from Dig and BSD that came out in early 2019.
+Here is one with Luc Legrand from Dig and BSD that came out in early 2019.
 This one is just under 7 minutes long.
-This is a longer one that you don’t want to miss.
+A longer one that you don’t want to miss.

 The crazy thing about this video is that a quote in the description tells us it “should have never existed because almost all the original clips disappeared in my burglary.”